datumchi/specification/src/intro_usecases.rst

 Stellar is a distributed ledger system which uses a unique consensus algorithm that achieves finality in 3-5 seconds (though, there are some gotchas)
 It uses a federation protocol in order to map a user string (such as "alice@alpha.com") to a Stellar ledger address (such as "GA3EIUB26VTYNMM42Z6PBPUDEI3A73UCLWXBB7B4T2EOZZUOQ65OMHZC")

-FairX Protocol borrows heavily against this idea, while allowing for identity-to-identity attestation of attributes, the open attribute policy with standards, and strong integration with the data collaboration system instead of just serving a mapping to an address
+DatumChi Protocol borrows heavily against this idea, while allowing for identity-to-identity attestation of attributes, the open attribute policy with standards, and strong integration with the data collaboration system instead of just serving a mapping to an address